cloki0610/cloki0610/README.md

 - 👋 Hi, I’m Rocky@cloki0610
-- 👀 I’m interested in ... gaming currently played Lost Ark & FF14
+- 👀 I’m interested in ... gaming currently played FF14
 - 🌱 I’m currently learning ...
-Python, JavaScript, Django, React
+JavaScript, TypeScript, React
 - 💞️ I’m looking to collaborate on ...
-Web Application or Learning Project.
+Django or any type of Learning Project.
 - 📫 You can reach me through email(cloki0610@gmail.com) and discord(LokiGray#7387)
 - 🔅 Some of my work share on codepen.io(https://codepen.io/cloki0610)